-How Can Online Simulation with SimScale Benefit Pipe Applications?
+Why Is Online Simulation with SimScale Needed for Pipe Applications?

 Pipes need to allow flow while withstanding temperature and pressure changes to avoid damage or leakage.
-This is where computer-aided engineering can offer support.
-Material selection, placement, joints, bonding, and fixtures can all be analyzed to see how they will react to external forces.
-The various stresses and strains can be simulated using simulation with SimScale to ensure the pipe will adequately serve its purpose.
+With computer-aided engineering, material selection, placement, joints, bonding, and fixtures can all be analyzed to see how they will react to external forces.
+The various stresses and strains can be simulated to ensure the pipe will adequately serve its purpose.